 In Western cultures, the lotus flower is linked with the search for the real meaning of life.
 It signifies reincarnation and divine conception.

-Lotus flower tattoo meaning by different colors
+Lotus flower tattoo meaning by different colours

 The half-open lotus flower tattoo meaning has links with the belief that the growth of one’s soul and mind never ends.
 It also reflects that a person can easily overcome worldly temptations through spirituality.
-The lotus flower tattoo also symbolizes wisdom and knowledge.
+The lotus flower tattoo also symbolises wisdom and knowledge.

-The purple lotus has deep ties with the Buddhist mythology.
+The purple lotus has deep ties with Buddhist mythology.
 It represents spirituality, mysticism, and the eightfold path.

 The full-bloomed red lotus is a symbol of heart which depicts love, passion, purity, kindness, and enthusiasm.
 There is a belief that just like an open red lotus, one’s soul should always remain open.

 The pink lotus is believed to have the highest position because it represents the ultimate Buddha itself.
 One can see the reflection of Buddhism or Dharma as a whole through the divine pink lotus.

 You should know: 3 Things To Consider Before You Start Looking For A Tattoo Artist